Kong/insomnia-docs/docs/insomnia/publish-to-dev-portal.md

 Insomnia offers the ability to publish a Document to [Kong Dev Portal](https://docs.konghq.com/enterprise/latest/developer-portal/).

 {:.alert .alert-primary}
-**Note**: **Publish to Portal** is currently not configured to use with the Konnect (cloud) Dev Portal.
+**Note**: **Publish to Dev Portal** is currently not configured to use with the Konnect (cloud) Dev Portal.
 You can only publish Documents to an on-prem Dev Portal.

 From the Dashboard, click the three dot menu on a Document.
-Select **Deploy to Portal** and a modal will open.
+Select **Deploy to Dev Portal** and a modal will open.
 Enter the following information.

 * **Kong API URL**: Your API URL is based on your Gateway install.
 If you have a default local testing setup, this value will be `localhost:8001`.
 * **Kong Workspace Name**: Your Workspace name.
 The default Workspace in Dev Portal is called `default`.
 View your Workspaces from within the on-prem admin portal.